Aging brain: Changes in learning and behavioral flexibility

+Learning is often more efficient in children and takes longer or is more difficult with age.
+A study using neuroimaging identified rapid neurotransmitter GABA boosting as a major potential explanation-component for why that is.

 Behavioral flexibility can refer to efficiently and appropriately adapting to different situations and changing environmental demands, including the speed of adaptation, and to the capacity to develop solutions to novel problems or novel solutions to old problems.
 Studies indicate late-stage aging, and/or late-life dementias, decreases behavioral flexibility and impair deliberation about courses of action.
-It is thought that many major issues of the world require behavior change or flexibility more generally, such as changes to transportation behaviors (to reduce emissions), to work practices (to adapt to changing demands) and diets (to enable a sustainable food system amid climate change and a growing population).

 Genetic changes

 Variation in the effects of aging among individuals can be attributed to both genetic, health, and environmental factors.
-As in so many other science disciplines, the nature and nurture debate is an ongoing conflict in the field of cognitive neuroscience.
-The search for genetic factors has always been an important aspect in trying to understand neuro-pathological processes.
+As in so many other science disciplines, the nature versus nurture debate is an ongoing conflict in the field of cognitive neuroscience.
+The search for genetic factors has always been an important aspect in trying to understand neuropathological processes.
 Research focused on discovering the genetic component in developing Autosomal Dominant (AD) has also contributed greatly to the understanding the genetics behind normal or "non-pathological" aging.